-Snow Fall: The Plane Went Down With His Wife, His Kids... and a Secret
+Snow Fall: The Plane Went Down With His Wife, His Kid... and a Secret

 A few hours later, to the north, the clouds lifted over Chama.
 Ron, Keven, and Vern watched excitedly from the Trails End’s parking lot.
 “A miracle,” thought Ron.
 “Lucky,” thought Keven.
 When the clouds reached 100 feet, Vern and Hopkins agreed there was enough room to take off and decided on a plan: They’d fly to the ground search headquarters, Esquibel Ranch, and wait to see if the clouds broke over Canjilon.

 Adam Glover took off first in Hopkins’ helicopter, while Keven and Ron rode with Vern, Ron taking the front left, Keven the back right.
-Vern flew south toward Esquibel Ranch--over the Chama railroad crossing, Al and Bobby Unser’s ranches, and the little settlement of Tierra Amarilla.
+Vern flew south toward Esquibel Ranch—over the Chama railroad crossing, Al and Bobby Unser’s ranches, and the little settlement of Tierra Amarilla.
 Then he turned east toward the mountains, flying low, with white below him and gray above.

 Halfway to Esquibel’s, they spotted something unusual—what appeared to be a tunnel leading upward through the clouds, created by localized air currents over the mountainous terrain.
 “Let’s go!” they yelled.
 Vern jumped into the chute, wispy gray on all sides.
 As the Jet Ranger climbed, the light grew brighter and brighter, and when they emerged at the top, they saw the sun.